 The spectrum of legally actionable behavior includes sexual intercourse with a child; touching offenses, such as fondling or forcing a child’s contact with adult’s sexual organs; and non-touching offenses, such as exposing a child to pornographic material, or engaging in indecent exposure or masturbation in front of a child.
 Acts of sexual exploitation, such as soliciting a child for the purposes of prostitution, or using a child to create pornographic work, may also be actionable as child molestation.

-In every jurisdiction, child molestation is a criminal act that typically carries harsh penalties.
+In every jurisdiction, child sexual assault is a criminal act that typically carries harsh penalties.
 The criminal law considers such heinous acts of sexual abuse to be an affront to not only the child victim, but to the social fabric of the state, and will seek as a redress the incarceration of the perpetrator.